psykulsk/RpiANC/README.md

 Comparison of attenuation of a noise signal of a constant frequency between the created ANC system and Sennheiser HR 4.50 BTNC headphones.

 ![Attenuation comparison](docs/attenuation_comp.png)

+Disclaimer: this implementation worked on a specific hardware setup and attenuated a specific (constant frequency) type of noise.
+It is not guaranteed that it will work out of the box on a different setup.
+I've published the code on github so that when someone else is going to try to implement something similar this codebase can be used as a starting point or an inspiration.

 ## Useful links, articles, etc.